maurelio1234/jhipster-drools-optaplanner-playground/drools/README.md

 5. Compile the project using maven ``mvn clean install``
 6. Start the jetty server ``java -jar start.jar -Djetty.port=9090``
 7. Run the deployment script ``sh deploy.sh``
+8. The solve script ``sh solve.sh`` illustrates a request to the solver.